ratatui/ratatui-website/src/tutorial/counter-app/multiple-files.md

 `color_eyre` is an error report handler for colorful, consistent, and well formatted error reports for all kinds of errors.
 ````

+Now we are ready to start refactoring our app.